Lato (typeface)

-As of August 2018, Lato is used on more than 9.6 million websites, and is the third most served font on Google Fonts, with over one billion views per day.
+In August 2018, Lato is used on more than 9.6 million websites, and is the third most served font on Google Fonts, with over one billion views per day.

 Use

 Lato has been used in various physical publications, including information signs and election campaign billboards.
-It is the main font used on iCollege, Georgia State University's primary learning management system.
+It is the main font used on iCollege, Georgia State University's primary learning management system, and the official typeface of the Polish Government, the Polish bank Bank Pekao, for the graphics package of Polish TV station Polsat from 2019 until 2021 and by the Central Bank of Ireland.